 Which variables can I use in ad-hoc messages?

 Similar to the differences in automatic messages, fewer variables are available when sending messages ad-hoc, because you can send ad-hoc messages for any form in any state.
-So you may try to send a message with a variable that we have no content for, because the associated event hasn't happened yet - for example, ranking a school, or specifying a grade.
+So you may try to send a message with a variable that we have no content for, because the associated event hasn't happened yet (e.g. ranking a school or specifying a grade).

 Ad-hoc messages variables